HomepageHomeSecurity SystemsThe Best Kansas City Home Security Companies

 ADT

-It’s worth mentioning that ADT isn’t renowned for its customer service.
-Our own testers were pleased with ADT’s customer service and installation technicians, but not all customers have had an equally positive experience.
-If you’re looking for a little extra guidance, then you may prefer a more support-oriented company like Frontpoint.
+It’s worth mentioning that ADT isn’t always praised for its customer service.
+Our testers had a positive experience with reps and installers, but not all customers report the same.
+If you want extra hand‑holding without a contract, you may prefer a support‑oriented DIY provider like Frontpoint.

-All things considered, ADT remains our favorite home security provider.
-It offers a wide range of equipment, customizable packages, and (did we mention?) the best name recognition in the game.
+All things considered, ADT remains a top pick.
+It offers a wide range of equipment, customizable packages, and industry‑leading name recognition.
 If you choose ADT, you’re in excellent company.

 Most Flexible